-As part of our manufacturing strategy and to mitigate our reliance on third-party vendors for the manufacture of TRuC-T cells, we may determine in the future that we will internalize some or all of our manufacturing capacity by utilizing our own company-operated manufacturing facility.
-The establishment of our own commercial manufacturing facility would be a costly and time-consuming process that would require significant additional capital to fund, and it may be unsuccessful.
-We have no experience as a company in the set up and building or management of a manufacturing facility or manufacturing suite and may never be successful in developing our own manufacturing suite, manufacturing facility or manufacturing capability.
-We would need to hire additional personnel to manage our operations and facilities and develop the necessary infrastructure to continue the research and development, and eventual commercialization, if approved, of our product candidates.
-If we fail to recruit the required personnel and generally manage our growth effectively or fail to select the correct location or otherwise determine that building or establishing our own manufacturing facility is no longer in line with our manufacturing strategy, the development and production of our product candidates could be curtailed or delayed or we could incur costs associated with closing down a manufacturing facility or with stopping development of our own manufacturing facility.
-For example, during the fourth quarter of 2022, we determined that we would cease the build-out of our own commercial manufacturing facility in Rockville, Maryland.

-Even if we are successful in establishing a manufacturing suite or manufacturing facility in the future, our manufacturing capabilities could be affected by cost-overruns, unexpected delays, equipment failures, labor shortages, natural disasters, power failures and numerous other factors that could prevent us from realizing the intended benefits of our manufacturing strategy and have a material adverse effect on our business.
+The establishment of our own commercial manufacturing facility in Rockville, Maryland will be a costly and time-consuming process that will require significant additional capital to fund and we do not expect it to be operational in the near term.
+We have no experience as a company in setting up, building or managing a manufacturing facility or manufacturing suite, and may never be successful in developing our own manufacturing suite, manufacturing facility or manufacturing capability.
+We will need to hire additional personnel to manage our operations and facilities and develop the necessary infrastructure to continue the research and development, and eventual commercialization, if approved, of our product candidates.
+If we fail to recruit the required personnel and generally manage our growth effectively or fail to select the correct location, the development and production of our product candidates could be curtailed or delayed.
+Even if we are successful in establishing a manufacturing suite or manufacturing facility, our manufacturing capabilities could be affected by cost-overruns, unexpected delays, equipment failures, labor shortages, natural disasters, power failures and numerous other factors that could prevent us from realizing the intended benefits of our manufacturing strategy and have a material adverse effect on our business.

 In addition, the FDA, the European Medicines Agency (EMA) and other foreign regulatory authorities may require us to submit samples of any lot of any licensed product together with the protocols showing the results of applicable tests at any time.
 Under some circumstances, the FDA, the EMA or other foreign regulatory authorities may require that we not distribute a lot until the relevant agency authorizes its release.
 Slight deviations in the manufacturing process, including those affecting quality attributes and stability, may result in unacceptable changes in the product that could result in lot failures or product recalls.
 Lot failures or product recalls could cause us to delay product launches or clinical trials, which could be costly to us and otherwise harm our business, financial condition, results of operations and prospects.
 Problems in our manufacturing process could restrict our ability to meet market demand for our products.
-The establishment of our own commercial manufacturing facility in the United States would result in our operations being subject to review and oversight by the FDA and the FDA could object to our use of our manufacturing facility.
+The establishment of our own commercial manufacturing facility in the United States will result in our operations being subject to review and oversight by the FDA and the FDA could object to our use of our manufacturing facility.
 We must first receive approval from the FDA prior to licensure to manufacture our product candidates, which we may never obtain.
 Even if licensed, we would be subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMPs and other government regulations.
 Our license to manufacture product candidates will be subject to continued regulatory review.